masedo/IOT-dashboard/readme.md

 * /sensordata
 * /lastsensordata

-Authentication: User and password for /login.
-Token for the rest endpoints.
+Authentication involves using a username and password for /login and tokens for the rest of the endpoints.

 ## Database

-The database files are located under "postgres".
+The database files are found in the "postgres" directory.

 * Tech stack:
   * PostgreSQL

-Component to store users and hashed passwords, and invalidated tokens.
+This component stores users and hashed passwords, as well as invalidated tokens.

 ## Deployment to Azure

-To run the application in Azure, the following resources are needed:
+To deploy the application on Azure, the following resources are required:

 * Resource group
   * Application gateway
-    * Used to enable public access
+    * Enables public access
-    * Redirects the traffic to the frontend container (also load balancer if multiple frontend containers)
+    * Redirects traffic to the frontend container (also acts as a load balancer for multiple frontend containers)
   * Network security group
-    * Firewall to allow connectivity between:
+    * Firewall settings allow connectivity between:
-      * Gategay --> Frontend container
+      * Gateway → Frontend container
-      * Frontend container --> Backend API
+      * Frontend container → Backend API
-      * Backend API --> database
+      * Backend API → Database
-  * Container instance
+  * Container instances
-    * 3 container instances, one for each component
+    * Three container instances, one for each component
-    * all using private network
+    * All utilize a private network
-    * Environment variables needed for all of them for users / passwords / URLs
+    * Environment variables are necessary for all instances for users/passwords/URLs
   * Public IP address
-    * Used by the gateway to enable internet access to the frontend
+    * Enables internet access to the frontend through the gateway
   * Virtual network
-    * Used by the 3 containers
+    * Used by the three containers
   * Container registry
-    * Repository to store the 3 container images
+    * Repository to store the three container images

-## Others
+## Additional Information

-##### Run the application
+##### Running the Application

-Commands to run and deploy the 3 modules in containers are located in build_all.ps1
+Commands to run and deploy the three modules in containers are located in `build_all.ps1`.

 ##### Authentication

-For the login, the frontend calls the /login endpoint of the backend API with a user and password, receiving a temporary token to be used for the other API calls.
+For login, the frontend calls the /login endpoint of the backend API with a username and password, receiving a temporary token for other API calls.

-The token is stored in the browser cookies.
+The token is stored in browser cookies.

-Since the token mechanism is steteless, for the logout funcionallity, the
+Since the token mechanism is stateless, for the logout functionality, the backend inserts the token into the invalidated tokens table.
+A batch job removes invalidated tokens when they expire.